shreeshb12/Ecom_Frontend/README.md

 This is a simple e-commerce application built with React and Material-UI that allows users to browse a list of products, add them to a shopping cart, and view the cart.

+## Live Demo

+Check out the live version of the application [here](https://ecommerce-eight-dusky-76.vercel.app/).

 ## Features

 - **Product List Page**: Displays a list of products with basic details (e.g., title, image, price, and description).
 Each product has an "Add to Cart" button.